rc-34/mirmidon-toolbox/scripts/megagol-autorun/README.md

 Launch
 ======
 Once all the prerequisite stuff has been done, just submit the autorun.cmd on the cluster.
-You'll find udpate of your job in the LOG file.
+You'll find udpate of your job in the $LOG -- default = logs -- file.